New Executive Orders are Cruel and Inhumane

 Can I work under DED?

 DHS may issue an automatic extension of expiring EADs for DED recipients.
-The Federal Register notices will tell you if your EAD is automatically extended and for how long.
+The FRN will tell you if your EAD is automatically extended and for how long.

 Can I travel outside the United States under DED?